How to Quote Projects Without Underselling Your Work

 Right sequence (ends with price):

-You ask: “Let’s make sure I understand the project first.
+You respond by saying, “Let’s make sure I understand the project first.
 Can we talk through requirements?”

-You quote based on a clear scope + their budget range
+You quote based on a clear scope and their confirmed budget range, so price is anchored to value instead of thin air.

-Soren started using a pre-quote checklist.
-Stopped giving prices in the first conversation.
-Started with discovery calls.
+Soren started using a pre-quote checklist for every new project.
+He stopped giving prices in the first conversation and began scheduling a discovery call first.

 Fewer projects, better margins, happier clients.